learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 Since the release of React hooks, the React Context API and the [`useContext` hook][usecontext] has emerged as a popular alternative to using Redux.
-Some libraries we've worked with already, such as `react-router` and `react-redux`, actually use the Context API under the hood &mdash; that's how we're able to access our Redux store state, or information about the browser history, from _any_ component in our component hierarchy without prop drilling.
+Some libraries we've worked with already, such as `react-router` and `react-redux`, actually use the Context API under the hood — that's how we're able to access our Redux store state, or information about the browser history, from _any_ component in our component hierarchy without prop drilling.